 Navin Mallavaram, M.D.

 Dr. Navin Mallavaram is an Interventional Pain Management specialist.
-He is a Board Certified Anesthesiologist with additional fellowship training in Pain Medicine.
+He is double Board Certified in Anesthesiology and Pain Medicine.
 He is a graduate of the University of Colorado School of Medicine.
-He completed his internship at Northwestern University, Evanston Hospital in Internal Medicine.
-His residency was completed at Columbia University, St. Luke’s-Roosevelt Hospital in New York City.
+He completed his internship at Northwestern University, in Evanston IL in Internal Medicine.
+His residency was completed at Columbia University in New York City.
 He was honored to be selected to serve as Chief Resident in his final year.
 He further studied Pain Medicine at the same institution’s Manhattan Center for Pain Management.

 In addition to conducting research sponsored by the NIH, Dr. Mallavaram has presented his award winning-research at national medical conferences.
 He has also co-authored a chapter in a pain management textbook that is used in training programs around the world.
 He routinely attends lectures and workshops to keep abreast of the most state-of-art treatments in pain management.